RemoteRF

 What is a Software-Defined Radio?

-“Software-defined radio” is a term often used to describe a transceiver which can be highly reconfigured.
-Simply put, many of the transceiver’s parameters can be controlled and configured dynamically through software.
-SDRs are thus very convenient for hobbyists, researchers, and engineers, since one platform can be used flexibly for a wide range tasks.
-This is in contrast to application-specific transceivers, which are far less flexible yet often much more efficient and smaller in size than SDRs.
+“Software-defined radio” is a term often used to describe a transmitter, receiver, or transceiver which can be highly reconfigured.
+Simply put, many of the device’s parameters can be controlled and configured dynamically through software.
+SDRs are thus very convenient for hobbyists, researchers, and engineers, since one platform can be used flexibly for a wide range of tasks.
+This is in contrast to application-specific transceivers, which are far less flexible yet often much more optimized and efficient than SDRs.
 Most SDRs have many tunable parameters, with perhaps the most relevant often being:

 It is perhaps easiest to think of an SDR as a transceiver onto which you can push complex baseband samples (via USB) for it to transmit and from which you can pull complex baseband samples that it received.
-As such, you can do all the fun baseband digital signal processing on your computer (often in Python or MATLAB), leaving the actual upconversion and downconversion (and other front-end functionalities) to the SDR.
+As such, you can do all the relevant baseband digital signal processing on a host computer (often in Python or MATLAB), leaving the actual upconversion and downconversion (and other RF front-end functionalities) to the SDR.
 This is illustrated in the block diagram below, depicting the Pluto SDR (described next) interfaced with Python.

 Which SDRs Are Connected to RemoteRF?

-Currently, RemoteRF has connected to it five Pluto SDRs, manufactured by Analog Devices.
-These relatively affordable SDRs were designed to be simple, with education in mind.
+Currently, RemoteRF has connected to it multiple Pluto SDRs, manufactured by Analog Devices.
+These relatively affordable SDRs were designed to be simple and with education in mind.
 Each Pluto SDR is based on the AD936X series, a set of RF integrated circuits that are highly controllable through software.
-Out of the box, the Pluto can be tuned to operate at carrier frequencies ranging from 325 MHz to 3.8 GHz and can transmit and receive signals with up to 20 MHz of (effective) passband bandwidth.
+Out of the box, the Pluto SDR can be tuned to operate at carrier frequencies ranging from 325 MHz to 3.8 GHz and can transmit and receive signals with up to 20 MHz of (effective) passband bandwidth.
 Each Pluto has 12-bit DACs and ADCs to generate and sample baseband signals.
-The Pluto has a transmitter and receiver, each with its own SMA port.
+The Pluto SDR has a transmitter and receiver, each with its own SMA port.

-There are five Pluto SDRs currently connected to RemoteRF.
-Two of these five Plutos (Devices 0 and 1) are configured in a loopback fashion, where each Pluto’s transmit port is directly cabled into its own receive port (i.e., a loopback configuration).
-This will allow you to receive a nearly perfect copy of the transmitted signal, for the sake of familiarizing yourself with the Pluto and the implementation of any associated signal processing.
-The other three Plutos (Devices 2, 3, and 4) have antennas connected to their transmit and receive ports—i.e., an over-the-air (OTA) configuration.
+There are nine Pluto SDRs currently connected to RemoteRF.
+Two of these nine Pluto SDRs (devices 0 and 1) are configured in a loopback fashion, where each device’s transmit port is directly cabled into its own receive port (i.e., a loopback configuration).
+This will allow the device to receive a nearly perfect copy of its transmitted signal, which can be useful for familiarizing oneself with the Pluto SDR and for testing/debugging purposes.
+The other seven Plutos (devices 2–8) have antennas connected to their transmit and receive ports—i.e., an over-the-air (OTA) configuration.
+These antennas are resonant at and around 915 MHz.
 Given the transmit antenna and receive antenna are so close to one another, the received signal will also be a near-perfect copy of the transmitted signal but likely not quite as clean as that with a loopback.
+Devices 2–4 each have a band-pass filter (BPF) placed just before their transmit antennas.
+This BPF is centered at 915 MHz and has a passband that spans from 900 MHz to 930 MHz.
+Outside of this region, the transmitted signal will be attenuated and undesired effects may be encountered.
 To summarize, the current configuration of each device connected to RemoteRF is as follows:

 Getting Things Set Up